35 Chinna Katha Kaadu

-35 Chinna Katha Kaadu is a 2024 Indian Telugu-language comedy drama film written and directed by Nanda Kishore Emani in his directorial debut.
+35 Chinna Katha Kaadu is a 2024 Indian Telugu-language comedy drama film co-written and directed by Nanda Kishore Emani in his directorial debut.
 The film features Nivetha Thomas, Arundev Pothula, Vishwadev Rachakonda and Priyadarshi Pulikonda in lead roles.
 The film was released on 6 September 2024 to positive reviews from critics.

 Vivek Sagar composed the music, T. C. Prasanna is the editor and Niketh Bommi handled the cinematography.
-It was featured at the 55th International Film Festival of India in the Indian Panorama section.This movie won best children's film award (Gold) at Telangana Gaddar Film Awards.
+It was featured at the 55th International Film Festival of India in the Indian Panorama section.
+Nivetha Thomas won the Filmfare Award for Best Actress – Telugu.
+At the 72nd National Film Awards 2024, the film won the Best Children's Film, and Best Child Artist.

 Plot

-The story is set in a traditional Telugu Brahmin household in Tirupati, where Saraswati is a homemaker and her husband Prasad works as a bus conductor in TTD.
-Their kids — Arun and Varun — complete their simple and beautiful middle-class lives.
+The story is set in a traditional Telugu Brahmin household in Tirupati, centered around Saraswati, a devoted homemaker; her husband Prasad, who works as a bus conductor with the TTD; and their two children, Arun and Varun, studying in the TTD-sponsored school.
+Together, they lead a simple yet beautiful middle-class life in the TTD employee quarters.

 Arun, the elder of the sons, is curious by nature.
-He likes to ask questions and learn the why of everything.
-His only question nobody seems to know the answer to: how can zero, a number which has no value, increase the value of another number when placed to its right?
-Arun struggles with mathematics in school.
-However, his school promotes him until 6th grade, despite him scoring zeros consistently.
+He likes to ask questions and learn the why behind everything.
+His only question nobody seems to know the answer to: how can zero, a number with no value, increase the value of another number when placed to its right?
+No math teacher has been able to answer this question.
+Despite Arun struggling with maths in school and getting zeros on exams, he gets promoted to the 6th grade.
 This worries Prasad.
+Arun has a best friend called Pavan who is a topper in the class; however, their friendship has not been affected by the difference in their marks in the class.
+Pavan is the only loyal friend to Arun in the whole class.

+Meanwhile, Saraswati unexpectedly meets Sarada, a multi-talented teacher, journalist, etc., who came to visit Lord Venkateswara Swamy temple and to stay for a while in Tirupati.

-A stereotypical maths teacher named Chanakya Varma joins Arun and Varun's school.
-He appears arrogant and strict, but cares for his students' future.
-He addresses his students by their marks in mathematics to encourage competitive spirit.
-"Zero" Arun pesters Chanakya with his questions, which irritates the teacher.
-He tries disciplining him, which makes Arun rebellious.
+At the same time, a new maths teacher named Chanakya Varma joins Arun and Varun's school.
+He is arrogant and strict, but appears to care for the futures of his students.
+Varma calls them by their Mathematics marks instead of their names.
+"Zero" Arun, who continuously pesters and challenges Varma with his questions, irritates Varma.
+Unable to answer Arun's questions, he tries disciplining him, which in turn makes Arun rebellious.
+This makes Varma suggest to Pavan's father that he shift Pavan to a residential school in Nellore, which shatters Arun.